-Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting to Be Held on April 28, 2021:
+Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting to Be Held on April 27, 2022: This Proxy Statement and the Annual Report to Shareholders for the year ended December 31, 2021, which includes our Form 10-K, are available at www.glacierbancorp.com.

-A copy of this Proxy Statement and the Annual Report to Shareholders ("Annual Report") for the year ended December 31, 2020, which includes the Form 10-K ("Form 10-K"), are available at www.glacierbancorp.com.
 In this Proxy Statement, the terms "we," "us" and "our" refer to Glacier Bancorp, Inc.